You are here

 - Attends training as needed.

 - Serves as AEI’s main point of contact regarding AEFLA budgets.
-The fiscal contact will be included in any communication related to the AEFLA budget.
+The fiscal contact will be included in any communication related to the AEFLA budget (in addition to the primary and secondary contacts).

 Accessible Design Coordinator

-- Coordinates with the program director to develop an Accessible Design Plan as defined in the Accessible Design Policy (PDF).
+- Coordinates with the program director to develop an Accessible Design Plan as defined in the Accessible Design Assurances.

 - Ensures that learners are informed about availability of accommodations as part of their enrollment process/orientation.